US President Joe Biden signs series of orders, including rejoining Paris climate accord | DW | 20.01.2021

 Biden also signed an executive order mandating that people wear face masks in all federal buildings and on federal lands in an effort to prevent the spread of the coronavirus.

+The US President has also signed orders establishing a new White House office to coordinate the country’s response to the virus, and halting the US’ withdrawal from the World Health Organization.

-Biden is also asking everyone in the United States to wear a mask when in public for at least the first 100 days of his presidency.
+Biden has asked everyone in the United States to wear a mask when in public for at least the first 100 days of his presidency.
 Over 400,000 people have lost their lives to the virus in the country.

+President Biden also signed a number of orders undoing his predecessor’s controversial policies on immigration, including a rollback of a travel ban on 13 mostly majority-Muslim countries.

+Biden also revoked Trump's emergency declaration that helped in funding the construction of a border wall, one of the former president’s pet projects.